Key Capabilities

 How Channel Message Triggers Work

-The Channel Message trigger is a push-based trigger: the Duvo app listens to the channel and starts a Job for every new message (or every message matching your keyword filter).
+The Channel Message trigger is a push-based trigger: the Duvo app listens to the channel and starts a Run for every new message (or every message matching your keyword filter).
 It fires within seconds of the message being posted.
-If multiple assignments have a matching Channel Message trigger on the same channel, they all start simultaneously — there is no selection menu.
+If multiple agents have a matching Channel Message trigger on the same channel, they all start simultaneously — there is no selection menu.
 Use keyword filters to prevent unintended overlaps.
-Reaction triggers work the same way: the Duvo app listens for emoji reactions in enabled channels and starts a Job when the configured reaction is added.
+Reaction triggers work the same way: the Duvo app listens for emoji reactions in enabled channels and starts a Run when the configured reaction is added.
 Scheduled digests use a time-based schedule rather than a real-time trigger.
-The assignment runs at a set time, reads the recent message history of the channel, and produces output.When to Use Channel Triggers
+The agent runs at a set time, reads the recent message history of the channel, and produces output.Choosing the Connection for a Trigger

 - #alerts or #incidents — Every alert that lands in the channel is automatically triaged, deduplicated, or escalated without anyone reading and forwarding each message